FactorySimPy/FactorySimPy/docs/basic_components.md

 Nodes represent active elements in the system.
-This is a basic type and is the basis for the active components like Machine, Split, Sink, Source, Joint, etc. Every node has a unique identifier named `id` and maintains two lists named `in_edges` and `out_edges`.
+This is a basic type and is the basis for the active components like Machine, Split, Sink, Source, Combiner, etc. Every node has a unique identifier named `id` and maintains two lists named `in_edges` and `out_edges`.
 Every node has a `node_setup_time` that can be specified as a constant delay (integer of float).
 Activities that takesplace in a node create state changes in the system.
 The API documentation can be found in [Node](nodes.md)

 **Basic attributes**